My partner and I have separated… What happens now with the kids?

 What does best interests of the child mean?

-The phrase “best interests of the child” is commonly used in family law parenting matters.
+The phrase “best interests of the child” is commonly used in family law parenting matters when partners separate.
 The Family Law Act 1975 (“the law”) provides that when making parenting orders, the best interests of the child is the paramount consideration.
 Rights belong to children in the family law arena and not the parents.
 Parents have responsibilities.

 When deciding what is in the best interests of the child, the court must have regard to the primary considerations which are the child’s right to have a meaningful relationship with both of their parents providing it is safe for them to do so.
 When considering the two primary considerations the law provides that the court must place greater weight on the child’s safety.
 The court must then have regard to the additional considerations set out in the law which include: